 Pelvic inflammatory disease (PID) and ectopic pregnancy (EP) are medical conditions in women that can sometimes be caused by chlamydia or gonorrhea infection.
 Examination of the rates of these conditions can provide an indication of the burden of chlamydia and gonorrhea infections.
 Included in this report are data of physician billings (representing inpatient and outpatient treatment) and hospital discharges (representing inpatient treatment) provided by the BC Ministry of Health.
-While typically these data are delayed by one year due to the lags in reporting, collation, and transfer of data, in this report only data to 2011 are presented as data for 2012 are not yet available.
+Data are only presented up to 2013 due to lags in reporting, collation, and transfer of data.

 In BC, steady declines in physician billings and hospital discharges related to PID have been observed over time.
 Rates in hospital discharges for EP have shown a similar trend although physician billings for EP have increased slightly in recent years.
-These trends, especially with the increase in chlamydia and gonorrhea infections among women, are encouraging that public health programs to improve detection and early treatment of these infections have been successful.15
+These trends, especially with the increase in chlamydia and gonorrhea infections among women, are encouraging that public health programs to improve detection and early treatment of these infections have been successful.18